The Microsoft blogosphere is full of posts announcing the release of Windows

 Search faster and save search ‘folders’

-The message from MS is search don’t organise.
+The message from MS is search don’t organize.
 Personally I only search when something is misplaced – I’d rather not adopt misplacement as a filing strategy.
 It’s difficult to ensure all your files are safely backed up if you don’t even know where they are.
 Free alternatives available.

 Internet Explorer 7